Dancing with the Stars: United States

-In the United States, the show is called Dancing with the Stars, which aired on ABC from 2005–2021 and 2023 and on Disney+ since 2022, featuring athletes, singers, actors, and professional dancers.
+In the United States, the show is called Dancing with the Stars, which aired on ABC from 2005–2021 and since 2023, and on Disney+ since 2022, featuring athletes, singers, actors, and professional dancers.
 It is currently hosted by Julianne Hough and Alfonso Ribeiro.
-The show is a huge hit since it debuted in 2005.
-The Spanish-language network Univisión also has its own version in 2010 under the name Mira Quien Baila ("Look Who's Dancing").
+The show premiered in 2005, and became a ratings success.
+The Spanish-language network Univision also produced its own version in 2010 under the name Mira Quien Baila ("Look Who's Dancing").
 The Len Goodman Mirror Ball trophy is manufactured by the New York firm Society Awards.

-In addition, ABC debuted the Juniors version of the show on 7 October 2018, with Jordan Fisher and Frankie Muniz as hosts.
-In September 2019, ABC cancelled the Junior counterpart after one season.
+In addition, a short-lived spin-off series featuring celebrity children, titled Dancing with the Stars: Juniors, premiered on 7 October 2018, with Jordan Fisher and Frankie Muniz as hosts.
+Another spin-off featuring aspiring professional dancers, titled Dancing with the Stars: The Next Pro, premiered on 13 July 2026, with Robert Irwin as host.